Numbers About Motorcycle Fatalities

 Many state legislatures have passed weakened state helmet laws, reducing the number of riders required to wear helmets.
 This also contributes to an increase in motorcycle deaths.
 According to the National Highway Traffic Safety Administration, 97 percent of riders in states with universal helmet laws comply with the law and wear helmets.
 In contrast, only 58 percent of riders in states with limited or no laws wear helmets; in general, those states have higher fatality rates.

-If you were injured or lost a loved one in a motorcycle accident, an attorney at Elk & Elk Co., Ltd. can advise you about your options.
+If you were injured or lost a loved one in a motorcycle accident, a Cleveland motorcycle accident attorney at Elk & Elk Co., Ltd. can advise you about your options.